-The winners of the RFS Awards were announced at the Awards Reception on Tuesday, May 17, at the SFS Finance Cavalcade Conference.
+The winners of the RFS Awards were announced at the Awards Reception at SFS Cavalcade North America.
 We are pleased to now share the winners:

 Distinguished Referee Award